0

 Not specifically a chemistry podcast, but this podcast sponsored by the Science History Institute has many chemistry-focused and cross-functional episodes that any chemist would love.
 Their podcast format includes both direct interviews and story-telling science history lessons using testimonials which are both incredibly well-produced and fun to listen to.
 Our favorites include a deep dives on chemical weapons, the chemistry of old age and their newer interview series with influential scientists about the pandemic.
 They also have excellent transcripts and credits on the Distillations website.

-distillations podcast logo
+distillations podcast logo, for chemistrys

 Best for: Getting your science fix on your way to work with wide-ranging topics.